cycleplatform/api-spec/CONTRIBUTING.md

 If you want to dive in by suggesting a change to the spec, check out some of the open issues and open a PR.
 Someone from the Cycle team will review it as soon as possible and give feedback or accept the merge.
 Please try to keep changes limited in scope and tackle only a single issue per PR.

 Your code must pass all of the linters/tests applied to this repo in order to receive a review.
 No code will be merged that does not pass our checks.

-### Branching

-Please follow the template of `your-github-username/feature-name` for your branch names.

 ## Release Processes